IanEdington/learn/java/coursework.md

 ### References
 Basically a hirerachie of what can be garbage collected.
 This allows limited interaction with the garbage collector.
-1. What are the three types of **References** and what are their differences?
+What are the three types of **References** and what are their differences?
+- Strong
-    Strong - default reference type.
+    - default reference type.
 Cannot be garbage collected.
+- Soft
-    Soft - can be garbage collected IF there is no more room on the heap.
+    - can be garbage collected IF there is no more room on the heap.
+    - Soft references are for implementing memory-sensitive caches
+- Weak
-        Soft references are for implementing memory-sensitive caches Weak - Still accessible but doesn't prevent the object from being reclaimed. weak references are for implementing canonicalizing mappings that do not prevent their keys (or values) from being reclaimed
+    - Still accessible but doesn't prevent the object from being reclaimed.
+    - weak references are for implementing canonicalizing mappings that do not prevent their keys (or values) from being reclaimed
+- Phamtom
-    Phamtom - underlying object is unreachable.
+    - underlying object is unreachable.
 It is only useful for knowing if an object has been finalized.
-Doesn't stop it from being garbage collected. phantom references are for scheduling pre-mortem cleanup actions in a more flexible way than is possible with the Java finalization mechanism.
+Doesn't stop it from being garbage collected.
+    - phantom references are for scheduling pre-mortem cleanup actions in a more flexible way than is possible with the Java finalization mechanism.

+### Annotations
+Essentially metadata programing for your program.
+Possible to programmatically add external functionality based on the metadata in your processor.
+Can be added infront of Class, Method or Field
+Can have data integrated as follows:

+    @Annotation
+    @Annotation(value)
+    @Annotation(field="value", field2="value2")

+#### Base annotations
+These are in java.lang
+    @Override, to indicate that a method definition is intended to override a method in the base class.
+This generates a compiler error if you accidentally misspell the method name or give an improper signature.2
+    @Deprecated, to produce a compiler warning if this element is used.
+    @SuppressWarnings, to turn off inappropriate compiler warnings.
+This annotation is allowed but not supported in earlier releases of Java SE5 (it was ignored).

+#### Creating new Annotations
+Creating new annotations is done using @interface.

+The following annotations annotate an new annotation:
+    @Target
+    @Retention
+    @Inherited
+    @Documented

+    import java.lang.annotation.ElementType;
+    import java.lang.annotation.RetentionPolicy;
+    import java.lang.annotation.Retention;
+    import java.lang.annotation.Target;

+    // Annotating the new annotation with:
+    @Target(ElementType.METHOD) // restricts UseCase annotation to being used on methods.
+    @Retention(RetentionPolicy.RUNTIME) // determins how long the annotation is kept. public @interface UseCase { // declares the annotation public int id(); // sets the
+        public String description() default "no description";
+    }

+#### Annotation Data
+You can use fields to pass in annotation data to an annotation.
+These are the types of fields you can pass in:
+- All primitives (int, float, boolean etc.)
+- String
+- Class
+- Enums
+- Annotations
+- Arrays of any of the above

+#### Annotation processors
+Programming of annotations is possible by using the AnnotatedElement interface.

+What is the syntax of annotations?
+(See TIJ pages 1060 to 1061.)
+- @annotation(field=value, field2=value2)
+What are the allowed types for annotation elements?
+(See TIJ page 1065.)
+Explain the circumstance in which annotations are useful.
+(See TIJ pages 1066 to 1069.)

 ## Object Lifetime